kamping-site/kamping/docs/testing_guidelines.md

 # Compilation failure tests

-If you want to test, that a certain piece of code does not compile, you can create compilation failure test.
+If you want to test that a certain piece of code does not compile, you can create a compilation failure test.
 This is one of the only possibilities to test that a templated class cannot be instantiated with a specific template parameter or that a `static_assert` fails.

 KaMPI.ng provides a CMake helper for creating compilation failure tests.